 LandWorks is a ground-breaking training project that supports those in prison or at risk of going to prison (‘trainees’) away from crime and back into their community through intensive, long-term placements.

 - The comparable reoffending rate for LandWorks trainees is 5%

-- 91% of former trainees at LandWorks are now in employment
+- Over 90% of former trainees at LandWorks go on to employment

 - Reoffending costs society an estimated £18 billion each year

 - 47% of prisoners have no qualifications on release